ACA state reporting

 • The reporting obligation applies even if the employer does not withhold New Jersey payroll taxes

-• The forms acceptable to the government of New Jersey are: NJ-1095 forms, fully completed federal 1095-A, 1095-B, and 1095-C forms, and/or 1095-C forms with parts I and III completed
+• The forms acceptable to the government of New Jersey are NJ-1095 forms, fully completed federal 1095-A, 1095-B, and 1095-C forms, and/or 1095-C forms with parts I and III completed

 • Employers must submit all forms electronically through the MFT SecureTransport (Axway) service.
 Paper filing isn't available.

-New Jersey ACA reporting deadlines for 2023
+New Jersey ACA reporting deadlines in 2024

-Employers must furnish a 1095 form to each New Jersey resident employee to whom they provided minimum essential coverage in all or part of 2022
+Employers must furnish a 1095 form to each New Jersey resident employee to whom they provided minimum essential coverage in all or part of 2023

 Employers must send 1095 health coverage forms to the New Jersey Division of Taxation by this date